lonelycode/tyk-io-site-content/v1.8/api-management/service-discovery.md

 ### `service_discovery.parent_data_path`

 This is the namespace of the where to find the nested value, in the above example, it would be `node.value`.
 You would then change the `data_path` setting to be `hostname`, since this is where the host name data resides in the JSON string.
-Tyk automatically assumes taht the data_path in this case is in a string-encoded JSOn object and will try to deserialise it.
+Tyk automatically assumes that the data_path in this case is in a string-encoded JSOn object and will try to deserialise it.

 Tyk will decode the JSON string and then apply the `data_path` namespace to that object in order to find the value.